Tackling Size Generalization of Graph Neural Networks on Biological Data from a Spectral Perspective: Datasets

 \section{Datasets}

 In this section, we provide additional details about the datasets utilized in our study.
 We utilize {five} pre-processed biological datasets, namely BBBP and BACE from the Open Graph Benchmark~\citep{hu2020open}, and PROTEINS, NCI1, and NCI109 from TuDataset~\citep{Morris+2020}, for graph classification in our experiments.
 Each graph in BBBP and BACE represents a molecule, where nodes are atoms, and edges are chemical bonds.
 Each node has a 9-dimensional feature vector, which contains its atomic number and chirality, as well as other additional atom features such as formal charge and whether the atom is in the ring or not~\citep{hu2020open}.
 In the PROTEINS dataset, nodes correspond to amino acids, and an edge connects two nodes if their distance is less than 6 Angstroms.
 Each node is associated with a 3-dimensional feature vector representing the type of secondary structure elements, such as helix, sheet, or turn.
 Each graph in NCI1 and NCI109 represents a chemical compound: each node stands for an atom and has a one-hot encoded feature representing the corresponding atom type; each edge represents the chemical bonds between the atoms.
-The description of each dataset is summarized as follows: \begin{itemize} \item \textbf{BBBP}: The blood-brain barrier penetration (BBBP) dataset comes from a study on the modeling and the prediction of barrier permeability.
-It includes binary labels of over 2000 compounds on their permeability properties~\citep{wu2018moleculenet}. \item \textbf{BACE}: The BACE dataset provides quantitative (IC50) and qualitative (binary label) binding results for a set of inhibitors of human $\beta$-secretase 1 (BACE-1).
-It contains 1522 compounds with their 2D structures and binary labels~\citep{wu2018moleculenet}. \item \textbf{PROTEINS}: The PROTEINS dataset comprises the macromolecule graphs of proteins and binary labels of the protein function (being an enzyme or not) for a total of 1113 samples~\citep{Morris+2020}. \item \textbf{NCI1} \& \textbf{NCI109}: The NCI1 and NCI109 are two balanced subsets of chemical compounds screened for their activity against non-small cell lung cancer and ovarian cancer cell lines, respectively~\citep{4053093}.
-NCI1 contains a total of 4110 samples and NCI109 contains a total of 4117 samples.
+The description of each dataset is summarized as follows: